mouseless/learn-nuxt/spa.md

 However, it still generates an `index.html` at the root, which will load the app on the client-side.
-To inform user with a loading page, Nuxt allows you to show a loading page in the `index.html` by placing a file called `app/spa-loading-template.html` in the root of your project.
+To inform user with a loading page, Nuxt allows you to show a loading page in the `index.html` by placing a file called `spa-loading-template.html` in `./app` folder at the root of your project.
 See [Nuxt Configuration / spaLoadingTemplate][] for the detailed explanation and a sample template.

 ```bash
 - . (root)